TheoFEM-TUM/Vampires.jl/docs/src/tutorials/silicon.md

 # Convergence tests for silicon
 In this tutorial, you will learn the basics of performing convergence tests for the simple but relevant material silicon.
+You can easily transfer the workflow to any material that you are interested in.

 ## Input files